-Ideally, you must measure your dog’s collar to ensure you get a perfect fit.
-You can do this using a measuring tape (ideally a cloth tape measure), a piece of cloth or ribbon.
+Ideally, you must measure the circumference of your dog's neck to ensure you get a perfect fit.
+You can do this using a measuring tape (ideally a cloth tape measure), a piece of string, cloth or a ribbon.
 The collar should allow an extra 1 to 3 inches of space depending on the size of your dog.

 Bigger dogs will need a wider collar because they tend to pull harder on the leash.
 However, the collar shouldn't be too loose as it may rub on your dog's skin causing discomfort.
 The collar shouldn't be too tight either, as this can cause discomfort when you are walking your dog.

 The two-finger-rule accounts for 1 to 3 inches of extra space on the collar.
 If you can slide your pointing and index finger under your dog’s collar, that’s more than enough space.

 You should lookout for a snug but free fit.
 What's more, your dog shouldn't be able to slide the collar off their head.

 If your dog's head and collar are almost the same size (true for some dog breeds), you may need a smaller allowance or an dog collar alternative that is designed to feel snug around the neck and legs.

 Unless you have a fully grown dog, you need to consider the fact that your dog is still growing when deciding how loose or tight their collar should be.
 The best remedy for this factor is to get a collar that is adjustable.
 You should check and adjust the fit periodically to ensure your dog is comfortable at all times.